ArenRedd/arenredd.github.io/_posts/2025-06-12-hacker-books-2025-must-read-list.md

 **Hack your car before it hacks you.**

 If you think cars are just transportation, you haven’t looked at their CAN bus.
-With modern vehicles basically being Linux boxes on wheels, this book is your pit stop into automotive pwnage.
+With modern vehicles basically being linux boxes on wheels, this book is your pit stop into automotive pwnage.

 ---

 ## 💡 Pro Tips from the Underground

 - Don’t just read—*do*.
 Set up labs.
 Break stuff.
 Document everything.
-- Combine “Linux Basics for Hackers” with “Bug Bounty Bootcamp” if you're brand new and broke.
+- Combine “linux Basics for Hackers” with “Bug Bounty Bootcamp” if you're brand new and broke.
-- Python isn’t optional—"Black Hat Python" proves why.
+- python isn’t optional—"Black Hat python" proves why.
 - Remember: The best hackers learn by getting their hands dirty and Googling like their life depends on it.

 ---